jepstein-eagle/adaptable/packages/adaptable/readme/Functions/adavanced_search_function.md

 These searches can include a very wide variety of *Search Criteria* and run across multiple columns.

-When you apply the Advanced Search AdapTable will only display those rows that match all of the Conditions in the Query.
-(For more information on creating queries see Queries).
+When an Advanced Search is applied, AdapTable will **only display those rows that match all of the Conditions in the Query**.

 Advanced Searches are named and saved and, therefore, available for re-use.